dcthomson/django-webcache/README.rst

 django web caching app that supports throttling, expiration and compression.

-This uses alpha code from django 1.6 for throttling transactions.
+This uses code from django 1.6 for throttling transactions.
 If you are using django 1.5 or lower you might get lucky enough to hit the race condition if there are concurrent requests.
 In this event, it will just skip the throttle on that lookup.